JayC180/personal_website/public/assets/Switching Crackme Solution.md

   return ret;
 }
 ```
 In this function, `PASS` first gets converted to integers.
 In C, it is based on ASCII; for example, character 'A' will get converted to 65.
 In the line is where `ret` is calculated, `int_input - 0x30U` basically converts the first character of user input into integer from ASCII.
 Because '0' in ASCII is 48, or 0x30, so dividing the character by 0x30 returns the actual integer.
 So, the first part is the first number we put in the key.
 Next part is the last character of the key converted to int.
-Because `PASS` is stored at `0x104040`, `0x10403F` is location of `PASS` minus 1; because length of key is one more than the last index of the key, this combined together effectively points at the last character of the key.
+Because `PASS` is stored at `0x104040`, `0x10403F` is location of `PASS` minus 1; and because length of key is one more than the last index of the key, this combined together effectively points at the last character of the key.
 Lastly, the function checks if the XOR result between the first and last number in the key are smaller than the first or last number; if it is, then return `0xffffffff`.
 Although `ret` is uint, if we convert this to int, then it is equal to `-1`.
 Otherwise, the xor result will be returned and passed onto the next function for checking.
 ```c
 undefined8 check_id_sum(int xor_result)
 {